relayos/getrelayos.com/cline_docs/products/b2b/integrate/gtm.md

   1. Complex, poorly documented APIs that slow down development and create technical debt
   2. Limited security controls that don't meet enterprise requirements for sensitive communications
   3. Inflexible platforms that don't support custom use cases or unique business requirements
+  4. Difficulty balancing data privacy requirements with functional needs across different use cases
 - **Key Messages:**
   1. Build exactly what you need with comprehensive, well-documented APIs and flexible integration options
   2. Protect sensitive communications with enterprise-grade security and compliance features
   3. Accelerate development with intuitive SDKs, interactive documentation, and pre-built components
+  4. Configure privacy settings to match your specific requirements with our comprehensive Privacy Configuration Framework
 - **Proof Points:**
   1. Comprehensive API documentation with interactive testing console and code examples in multiple languages
   2. End-to-end encryption, fine-grained access controls, and compliance with industry standards (SOC 2, ISO 27001)
   3. SDKs for all major programming languages and pre-built connectors for common enterprise systems
+  4. Privacy Configuration Framework with global privacy levels, feature-specific settings, and data category controls

 ### Secondary Audience: System Integrators and Technology Partners
 - **Who They Are:** Consultants, system integrators, and technology partners who implement communication solutions for clients and need extensible, customizable platforms.